 StudioTax Pricing

-This year, the pricing of StudioTax is one of the biggest changes.
 In previous years, StudioTax made the software available to everyone with a voluntary donation price to help support the project.
-Now, StudioTax is requiring a minimum payment of $15.00 per license.
+Now, StudioTax requires a minimum payment of $15.00 per license.

 The software is still free for those with income below $20,000 (Line 15000) or for residents of the northern territories (NT, YT, NU).